This post may contain affiliate links.

 • Put 12 cupcakes cases into your tin ready.

 • Either: Beat in the eggs, one at a time, mixing really well after each egg.
-Don't worry if it curdles slightly, it will come good OR: Add all of the eggs, flour, zest and lemon extract.
+Don't worry if it curdles slightly, it will come good.

 • Mix together by hand or with a mixer until everything is well combined.

-• Bake for 15 minutes approx. You may need to adjust this depending on your oven.
+• Bake for about 15 minutes.
+You may need to adjust this depending on your oven.
 The cakes should be golden and slightly bouncy to the touch.

 • Beat in your sieved icing sugar and add in your lemon extract.

-• Take your cupcakes out of the oven, whilst they are still warm in the tin, drizzle over your lemon drizzle.
+• Take your cupcakes out of the oven.
+While they are still warm in the tin, drizzle over your lemon drizzle.

-• Once the cakes are cooled pipe over the icing, and then either take a fresh bag with the end snipped off or drizzle the lemon curd on top.
+• Once the cakes are cooled, pipe over the icing, then either take a fresh bag with the end snipped off or drizzle the lemon curd on top.

 • Enjoy!